chandansingh1653/rust-learn/README.md

 # rust-learn
-Contains code snipper for learning and playground for rust
+Contains code snippet for learning and playground for rust